jllovet/betacode-utf8-transcoder/README.md

 ## Usage

-The most frequent uses you'll have for this package are using `BetaToUni` and `UniToBeta`.
+The most frequent uses you'll have for this package are converting text between betacode and utf8 using `BetaToUni` and `UniToBeta`.

 ### Example Usage of BetaToUni